 - Academic Standing.
 Please refer to the Academic Standing section of the Calendar for a detailed review of the Academic Regulations.

 Program Specific Requirements.
 An Assessment Grade Point Average (AGPA) of at least 2.70, based on a minimum of 8 credits is required.

 - Time limit.
-Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.
+Please refer to the Academic Regulations page for further details regarding the Time Limits.

 - Graduation.
 To be eligible to graduate, students must have obtained a CGPA of at least 2.70.